ada-data-story/ada-data-story.github.io/index.md

 For each year's dataframe, we will preprocess the data by determinig if there are any invalid entries.
 Specifically, any values of NaN or 0 (when not appropriate), will be treated by taking the mean of the remaining values in the column.
 We then concatenate all the dataframes to form a final version which includes all the years.

-{include tables, plots, etc.}

-We observe that the values with zero/null can in fact be replaced by the mean of the remaining entries for the corresponding column.
+After processing the data, we observe that the values with zero/null can in fact be replaced by the mean of the remaining entries for the corresponding column.
 The only columns where this wouldn't make sense is for `Country` and `Happiness_Rank`.
 We note that `y2020` has no invalid entries.

 We now mask all zero/null entries with the corresponding column mean.